Zabuelis/IRC_ChatBot/document.md

 These commands can be executed in the admin channel.
 - ignore user0000.
 Up to 10 users if this limit is exceeded the chat bot will send a notification.
 Example ignore kaza5555.
 Currently user name is expected to not be longer than 9 symbols.
 - poweroff - send a command to shutdown the bot without leaving the irc channel.
+- donotchat #Unix - adds a channel to muted channel list, where the bot will not interact with anyone.
+Up to 32 channels.
 - More will be added...

 ## Makefile